Revolutionary-Games/Thrive/doc/setup_instructions.md

 properly installed.

 For devs working directly with the Thrive repository switch to a feature branch or create one when working on new features.
-For example `git checkout godot`.
+For example `git checkout 123_feature`.
 This keeps the main branch clean as other branches can be merged through pull requests on github which is the recommended way to get your code into Thrive.